Yao-Yin/Yao-Yin.github.io/docs/_posts/2021-05-15-my-journey-in-cs-and-math.md

 By the way, I believe all of the courses above can cover requirements of a bachelor's degree in computer science engineering, so I call it "yy的补全计划" (YY's completion plan).
 If you see this word in some other place, that should be me.

-In the very beginning of this plan, I wished to finish it before 2022.9, after changing some contents of it and becoming a fulltime software engineer, I found that most of energy will be taken to do my job and I would like to spend much more time with my dear girlfriend.
+At the very beginning of this plan, I wished to finish it before 2022.9, after changing some contents of it and becoming a fulltime software engineer, I found that most of energy will be taken to do my job and I would like to spend much more time with my dear girlfriend.
 Thus pushing myself crucially is meaningless.
 I wanna enjoy my job, enjoy my life, enjoy these courses.
 I don't want to be burnt out.
 My estimation on the date that I finish these courses is 2023.3, a traditional graduation season in Japan.

 頑張ります!